deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 ---
 title: "Looking Inward: Language Models Can Learn About Themselves by Introspection"
-summary: "LLMs can learn about themselves through introspection, outperforming other models in predicting their own behavior, as demonstrated by experiments with GPT-4 and other LLMs."
+summary: "Language models can learn about themselves through introspection, outperforming other models in self-prediction tasks, showcasing a surprising new capability and challenging prevailing assumptions abo..."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-17", "🤗 24-10-21"]
 showSummary: true